A Guide to the Probate Process in NSW

 Understanding Probate in NSW

 Probate in NSW is a court order, granted by the Supreme Court of New South Wales, that confirms the validity of the deceased person’s will and gives the executor authority to administer the estate.
-The process begins with the executor, named in the will, applying for a grant of probate.
+The probate process begins with the executor, named in the will, applying for a grant of probate.
 This application is critical as it legally empowers the executor to manage and distribute the deceased person’s assets.

 To apply for probate, the executor must first gather essential documents, including the deceased person’s death certificate, the original will, and prepare an inventory of property.
 This documentation is submitted to the NSW Supreme Court, along with the probate application, which is a formal request for the court to acknowledge the will’s validity.